 How much do medical billing services cost for Florida practices?

 Medical billing outsourcing for Florida practices typically ranges from 4-8% of monthly collections, depending on practice size, specialty, and claim volume.
-Given Florida's complex payer mix — particularly the high volume of Medicare Advantage claims that require additional authorization and coding work — practices with heavy MA populations may fall toward the higher end.
-However, most Florida practices see a net revenue increase of 15-25% after partnering with Medtransic because of reduced denials and faster collections.
+Given Florida's complex payer mix - particularly the high volume of Medicare Advantage claims that require additional authorization and coding work - practices with heavy MA populations may fall toward the higher end.
+Practices that cut preventable denials and speed up collections typically see meaningful net revenue gains after outsourcing.
 View our pricing plans for details.

 How does Medtransic handle Florida's Medicare Advantage billing complexities?